 Before you book an appointment to see a doctor please consider whether an appointment with a practice nurse might be appropriate.
 They can help you with a wide range of medical problems.

 Our receptionists can help you decide which is the right person for you to see.

-Each appointment (prebookable and telephone) is for 1 patient only
+Please note – Each appointment is for 1 patient only

 Please remember that self-care for common conditions can help free up our GPs’ time, making it easier to get an appointment when you have a more serious condition.

 Your pharmacist can help too

 Your local Pharmacy can also offer expert health advice and free treatment for a range of common illnesses, ailments such as:

 - Digestive disorders – heartburn, constipation, indigestion

 - Minor infections – cold sores, warts, verrucas, cystitis, thrush, bites, stings